-Here are 5 things you need to know this Wednesday, according to the USA Today.
+Here are the 5 things to know this Wednesday, according to USA Today.